fulin426/city-discover-api-capstone/readme.md

 # City-Discover-API-Capstone
-Thinkful (https://www.thinkful.com) First Capstone Project - App integrating with YouTube API
+Thinkful (https://www.thinkful.com) First Capstone Project - App integrating Foursquare and OpenWeatherMap API

 <!-- ![landing page] (https://github.com/kimcheru18/coffee-search-wikipedia-api-capstone/blob/master/github_images/screenshot_landing_page.png) -->

 ## Background
-When I'm traveling to a new city the typical things I look for are local food/restaurants, sights, and shopping areas.
-I also would like to know the current weather conditions before going out so I can dress accordingly.
+When I'm traveling to a new city the typical things I look for are local foods, sights, and shopping areas.
+I also would like to know the current weather conditions before going out to explore.

 ## Use Case
 This app uses information from foursquare to display venue information and photos near the location provided in the search.
-The app includes a weather app to display the 5 day forcast for the same city.
+The app also includes current weather information from OpenWeatherMap.

 ## User Stories
 As a vistor I want to search by a city name in order to find out the weather, food, shops, and sights.